alanverresen/django-keys/README.rst

    keys.report_problems()

-When we later try to test, deploy, etc. our applications, we can set the environment variables in a Dockerfile, Travis' web interface, etc., for that specific execution environment, instead of having to create a local `.env` file with our settings.
+When we later try to test, deploy, ... our Django project, we can set the environment variables in a Dockerfile, Travis' web interface, ... instead of having to create a local `.env` file, to specify the settings for that execution environment.

 ===============================================================================